What is a Reverse Convertible Note (RCN)?

 Risks of RCNs

 The basic risk of a reverse convertible note is losing a portion of the principal investment once the note matures.
 Remember that the maximum amount an investor can receive is limited to the coupon interest rate.
 There are a few more risks to be aware of:

-By purchasing an RCN, the investor must rely on the ability of the issuing company to make regular interest payments during the note’s lifetime and be able to make the principal payment once the note reaches maturity.
+By purchasing an RCN, the investor must rely on the ability of the issuing company to make regular interest payments during the note’s lifetime and to be able to make the principal payment once the note reaches maturity.

 3. Call provisions

 Certain RCNs include a mitigating feature that can strip the investor of the RCN when it begins to yield fruitfully and when interest rates are low.

 Each investor must be willing to hold the RCN to maturity.
 In most cases, the financial institution that issues the RCN attempts to maintain a secondary market so that investors can sell an RCN before it matures.
 There is, however, no guarantee that a secondary market will be available, and the investor runs the additional risk of getting less than the RCN’s original cost if he sells.